 The word Wuchopperen comes from the Wik Mungkan language (Western Cape York Peninsula area around the Aurukun region) loosely translated it means House/Place of Medicine – “Wuch” meaning house or place and Operrak – medicine (encompassing of both physical and spiritual).

-Wuchopperen is governed by a 10-person Board of Directors elected annually by Wuchopperen members.
-The Board of Directors set the strategic direction for the organisation and guide the Management Team to ensure all strategic priorities are met and the organisation continues to work towards the achievement of its vision.
+Wuchopperen is governed by a minimum of 6 and maximum of 9 person Board of Directors elected by Wuchopperen members.
+The Board of Directors set the strategic direction for the organisation and guide the Management Team to ensure all strategic priorities are met and the organisation continues to work towards the achievement of improving quality of life for Aboriginal and Torres Strait Islander people.

 Directors must be Aboriginal and/or Torres Strait Islander.